41° 54' 8" N, 12° 27' 23" E (41.902222, 12.456389)

 Present concerns include threats against minority Christian communities in Africa and the Middle East, sexual misconduct by priests and the clergy, and the application of church dogma in the 21st century.

 The total area of what is known as Vatican city (the Holy See) is 0.44 square kilometers (or .169 square miles).
 This makes Vatican City the world's smallest state.

 836 (July 2012 estimate).

-The defense of Vatican City is the responsibility of Italy.
+The defense of the state is the responsibility of Italy.
 Ceremonial and limited security duties are performed by the Pontifical Swiss Guard (Corpo della Guardia Svizzera Pontificia).